DAY ONE: ARRIVE in Albuquerque (Tuesday, October 1)

-7:00 p.m. registration and reception: meet your host and guide, pick up registration packets.
+7:30 p.m. registration and reception at the hotel: meet your host and guide, pick up registration packets.

 DAY TWO (October 2)